supercollider/sc3-plugins/README.md

 WARNING: on OSX, if you want to install into `CMAKE_INSTALL_PREFIX`, you have to specify it by disabling the `IN_PLACE_BUILD` cmake option which defaults to ON (see below).

-**Note:** supernova on OSX, supernova searches for plugins specifically in Extension/plugins and not like scsynth in Extension/anyOddFolder.
-If supernova on OSX cannot find your plugins make sure they are in the correct place. (patch for supernova server submitted for 3.9).
+**Note:** for SuperCollider <=3.9.0 supernova on MACOS and Windows searches for plugins in Extension/plugins and not like scsynth in the Extension folder.
+If supernova cannot find the SC3plugins make sure they are in the correct place (i.e. Extension/plugins).

 ### Cmake Options